richsaleh/dbt_starter/README.md

 FYI: The code in this project won't actually compile when run via `dbt run` or `dbt compile` since *dbt* won't be able to validate table relationships and the connection until you've modified `profiles.yml` and `dbt_project.yml` to point to a valid database.

+This project currently only supports **Snowflake**, but can probably be made to work with Redshift with minor changes.

 ## Quickstart

 1. Install [dbt](https://docs.getdbt.com/docs/installation)